ashstrahle/PowerShellPortal/README.md

 # PowerShell Portal

+## This project has been superceded.
+Please visit https://github.com/ashstrahle/PowerShellBlazor

 Execute PowerShell scripts via .Net WebApp with real-time output

 Useful for automation and user accessibility, this is a working .NET WebApp that asynchronously executes PowerShell scripts, and writes the Output, Progress, Warning, and Error streams to a results window in real-time.